mwindholtz/ddd_ex_tickets/docs/introduction.md

 This is key to robustness and scalability.
 Aggregates can be implemented with Elixir GenServers.
 In the **DddExTickets** example
-- [Venue](https://github.com/mwindholtz/ddd_ex_tickets/blob/iteration_001/lib/ddd_ex_tickets/warehouse/venue.ex) is an Aggregate that mananges the allocation of Seat ValueObjects.
+- [Venue](https://github.com/mwindholtz/ddd_ex_tickets/blob/iteration_001/lib/ddd_ex_tickets/warehouse/venue.ex) is an Aggregate that manages the allocation of Seat ValueObjects.
 - [Sales.Transaction](https://github.com/mwindholtz/ddd_ex_tickets/blob/iteration_002/lib/ddd_ex_tickets/sales/transaction.ex) is an Aggregate that calculates the sales price without knowing about the Venue.

 #### DomainEvent